rohankishore/Spotifyte/README.md

 </div>

 ## 🎵 What is Spotifyte?
-Spotifyte helps you to download songs from Spotify with spotDL.
+Spotifyte helps you to use SpotDL with GUI Interface.
 With Spotifyte, you can download:
 - Single tracks
 - Playlists
 - Every song uploaded by an Artist